 Advance Care Directives

-Currently in Tasmania, people with decision-making capacity or a person legally appointed as the enduring guardian can complete an Advance Care Directive.
-In future, when the Guardianship and Administration Amendment (Advance Care Directives) Act 2021 takes effect, only the person with decision-making capacity will be able to complete an Advance Care Directive.
+In Tasmania, people with decision-making can complete an Advance Care Directive.
 An Advance Care Directive should be on the recommended Advance Care Directive form or similar.

 It may contain:

-- instructional directives - a person can provide specific directions about treatment that they would consent to, refuse and/or withdraw
+- instructional directives - a person can provide specific directions about treatment that they would refuse

-- values directive - a person can describe their more general views regarding their values and preferences for care
+- values and preferences - a person can describe their more general views regarding their values and preferences for care

-An Advance Care Directive must be written in English and should include the person’s full name, date of birth, address, and be signed.
-In future, Tasmanian law will also allow for an oral or audio-visual recording of an Advance Care Directive.
+An Advance Care Directive must be written in English and should include the person’s full name, date of birth and address, and be signed.

 The Advance Care Directive must be witnessed by a person who is over 18 years old, is unrelated to the person making the directive, is not a known beneficiary in the person’s Will, and is not a paid personal carer.
 The witness must certify that the person completing the directive or making the appointment has decision-making capacity, and that they acted freely and voluntarily.